Konamiman/M80dotNet/README.md

 * `-w <working directory>`

 The original applications don't support subdirectories, and thus all the files they read must be located in the same directory, which is also the place where new files will be created.
 By default the current working directory will be used for that, but `-w` can be used to specify a different location.

+* `-p <path>[,<path>...]` and `-np`

+This option specifies a comma separated list of additional paths to search for files to be read.
+When any of the applications tries to open a file, it will be searched in the working directory first, and then in any paths specified with this argument in the order in which they were specified.
+Other file operations (create, delete, rename) will be performed on the working directory only.

+Relative paths can be specified, these will be converted to absolute paths based on the implicit or explicit (`-w`) working directory.

+The option can be specified multiple times: `-p foo,bar -p fizz,buzz` is equivalent to `-p foo,bar,fizz,buzz`.
+Thus you can specify some paths [via environment variables](#environment-variables) and then add some more via command line.

+The `-np` option will start over the paths list, that is, it will invalidate any previous `-p` option found; thus `-p foo -np -p bar` is equivalent to `-p bar`.
+This can be useful too in combination with the specification of paths via environment variables.

 * `-i` and `-ni`